fablabromagna-org/itlab_ble_midi_board/hardware/README.md

 ## Footswitches and case
 Foot switches are momentary-on (normally open).
-You can use eny button, but metal foot switches are recommended
+You can use any button, but metal foot switches are recommended

 ![Footswitch](/docs/images/footswitch.jpg)